contao/docs/docs/dev/framework/cron.md

 Contao instance via your IDE, or use Xdebug for example in order to inspect the `$GLOBALS['TL_CRON']` array.
 {{% /notice %}}

+Starting also with Contao **5.3** you will find a special `contao.cron.supervise_workers` cronjob.
+This cronjob will automatically start worker processes for the [asynchronous messaging feature][AsyncMessaging].
+There is, however, a fallback in case you do not configure a proper `contao:cron` cronjob (see next section).
+Then all messages (from the default Contao Managed Edition message queues) will be processed within `kernel.terminate` of the web process.

 ## Configuring the Cron Job

 By default the cron tasks are executed after a response is sent back to the visitor